alaffin12/stackedit/Caught by Strahd.md

 **Ismark Kolyanovich** sits in the bar, nursing a glass of Purple Grapesmash #3.
 Today is the anniversary of his mother and father's death and it looms over him - putting him in a bad mood.
 Of a regal, aristocratic bearing, Ismark will briefly fill in some of the blanks to his allies.

 > "My father was burgomaster, my mother his beautiful bride.
 They were happy, for a time.
 But this place twists all that is good, and their love - that was good.
-My mother - her name was Ireena - was said to resemble Katarina, Stradh's first love.
+My mother - her name was Ireena - was said to resemble Katarina, Strahd's first love.
 A love that was lost to him.
-Stradh came for her.
+Strahd came for her.
 He did not care for her wedding vows or for her maternal bonds.
 He wished to possess her.
 And he made his move.
 My father - he was not a great warrior.
 I am ten times the swordsman he was in his heyday - and he was not in his heyday by that time.
-Stradh slew him first.
-Then my mother fell upon my father's blade to spare her from the indignity of being Stradh's bride.
+Strahd slew him first.
+Then my mother fell upon my father's blade to spare her from the indignity of being Strahd's bride.
 And so tonight I drink.
 To remember them, and to forget what killed them."

 Ismark is probably the friendliest face the party is going to see for awhile, and while he is not able to point them directly to the Amber Temple (if they ask) he does know that there is supposed to be some kind of repository of knowledge near Mount Ghakis.